-Method 1: Roll back to previously installed display driver
+Fix 1: Roll back to a previously installed video driver

-When it’s done, reboot your Windows 10 to see if it can detect your second monitor.
+5) When complete, restart your computer, and see if Windows can now detect your second monitor.

 1) Download and install Driver Easy.